Jaguar and Environmental Monitoring in Iguazu National Park

 - Water quality analysis: collecting samples and analysing it in the lab.

 - Survey of road kills to identify areas and species affected.

-They have gained practical experience that stands out in their CV and puts them ahead of the competition.
+- Practical experience that stands out in their CV and puts them ahead of the competition.

-They have come out with the satisfaction of being able to use their skills to help a worthy cause.
+- Satisfaction of being able to use their skills to help a worthy cause.

 And the they stay beaming for weeks after the experience for having visited without a doubt one of the most magnificent places in the world.